Devil’s Club

 The name Oplopanax is a compound word hailing from the Greek όπλο or oploweapon and the Latin panax- (panacea) to mean all-healing.

-People use its inner bark of the root and stem as medicine for type 2 diabetes, rheumatoid arthritis and autoimmune dis-function, stress-induced overeaters, short term for sugar cravings- a treatment for type 2 diabetes, late-onset of hypoglycemia (should be administered in small doses) and as an expectorant for thick mucus.
+People use the inner bark of the root and stem as medicine for type 2 diabetes, rheumatoid arthritis, and autoimmune dis-function, stress-induced overeaters, short-term sugar cravings- a treatment for type 2 diabetes, late-onset hypoglycemia (should be administered in small doses) and as an expectorant for thick mucus.

 The plant also contains chemicals that might help in preventing certain cancer cells from growing and also fight some bacteria, fungi, and viruses.

-Traditionally, devil’s lub was used for ritual functions.
+Traditionally, Devil’s Club was used for ritual functions.
 Its spiny stems were used to construct ritual huts to warn away intruders.
 The plant was also credited with bringing about supernatural powers, cleansing, and protection.

 Researchers did a study on blood glucose levels by monitoring an insulin-dependent patient.
-The patient was seen to not have any hypoglycemic effect after taking devil’s club tea.
-The study also shows that patients suffering from Diabetes are able to maintain a normal blood glucose level after using this medicinal plant.
+The patient was seen to not have any hypoglycemic effect after taking Devil’s Club tea.
+The study also shows that patients suffering from Diabetes can maintain a normal blood glucose level after using this medicinal plant.

 To heal diabetes, one has to infuse the inner bark of the roots and sometimes use the roots and come up with a decoction (devil’s club tea) for oral consumption.

-The appropriate dose of devil’s club depends on several factors such as the user’s age, health, and several other conditions.
-At this time, there is not enough scientific information to determine an appropriate range of doses for devil’s club.
+The appropriate dose of Devil’s Club depends on several factors such as the user’s age, health, and several other conditions.
+At this time, there is not enough scientific information to determine an appropriate range of doses for the Devil’s Club.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult your pharmacist, physician, or other healthcare professional before using.

 Please review our business at: Google Yelp Facebook